-Having strong abdominal muscles can help take some of the pressure off of the back muscle.
-It can also help a person maintain good posture.
+Strong abdominal muscles can help take some pressure off of the back muscles and promote good posture.

-- Lie on your back with your feet flat on the ground and knees bent.
+- Lie on their back with their feet flat on the ground, and their knees bent.

 - Keep the back in a neutral, tension-free position.

-- To engage the abdominal muscles, use your hands to push down on the knees while pulling the knees toward the hands at the same time.
-This is a static exercise, meaning the legs and arms should not move when you are pressing.
+- Use their hands to push their knees away while simultaneously pulling the knees toward their hands with their abdominal muscles.
+This is a static exercise, meaning the legs and arms should not move when pressing.

 - Hold for three full breaths and then relax.

-- Slightly tuck your chin in so that it is not jutting forward or too far down.
+- Slightly tuck their chin in, so it is not jutting forward or too far down.

 When sitting, keep the back straight and the ears over the shoulders.
-The legs should be in a neutral position and not crossed.
+A person should keep their legs in a neutral position and not crossed.

 It can help to scan the body for signs of tension.
-For example, some people unconsciously tense their shoulders or lean slightly to one side, especially when they are in pain or under stress.
+For example, some people unconsciously tense their shoulders or lean slightly to one side, especially when in pain or under stress.

-Doctors and researchers have developed several targeted scoliosis programs.
-For example, the Scientific Exercises Approach to Scoliosis (SEAS) is an individualized program that teaches a person to steadily correct movement issues and change the position of their spine.
+For example, the Scientific Exercises Approach to Scoliosis (SEAS) is an individualized program that trains a person to correct movement issues and change their spinal position.

-Some activities and exercises can make scoliosis symptoms worse or increase the risk of secondary injuries.
+Some activities and exercises can worsen scoliosis symptoms or increase the risk of secondary injuries.
 People with scoliosis should avoid:

-- Keeping the neck bent forward, so the head faces down, such as when using a smartphone.
+- Keeping their neck bent forward with their head facing downward, such as when using a smartphone.

-- Playing football and other high-contact sports are dangerous for people with scoliosis.
+- Playing football and other high-contact sports.
+They can be dangerous for people with scoliosis.

-- Repeatedly extending the torso, which can occur in some yoga positions, ballet steps, and gymnastics maneuvers.
+- Repeatedly extending the torso, which can occur in some yoga positions, ballet steps, and gymnastic maneuvers.